Monthly Travel Indicators Summary - October 2024

 Forecast (updated February, June & October)

-• International travel spending in California is forecast to nearly fully recover in 2024 (99% of 2019 spending), driven by Mexico, Canada and key overseas markets.
+- International travel spending in California is forecast to nearly fully recover in 2024 (98% of 2019 spending), driven by Mexico, Canada and key overseas markets like Australia and India.

-• According to the June forecast, international visitor spending in the state is forecast to grow by 23% in 2024 and reach $27.8B.
+- According to the Tourism Economics October forecast prepared for Visit California, international visitor spending in the state will grow by 22% in 2024 and reach $27.6 billion and grow by another 22% in 2025.

-• North American neighbors Mexico and Canada are forecast to be California’s largest spending markets, with visitor spending of $5B and $3.9B, respectively.
+- North American neighbors Mexico and Canada are forecast to be California’s largest spending markets, with visitor spending of $4.9 billion and $3.8 billion, respectively.

-• China is forecast to be the most important overseas market, with visitor spending of $2.7B in 2024.
+- China is forecast to be the most important overseas market, with visitor spending of $2.5 billion in 2024, 94% of 2019 spending levels.

 Consumer Sentiment

-• The international leisure travel intent averaged across California’s 13 priority markets remained consistent with prior months, as did the cost of travel as a barrier.
+- International leisure travel intent averaged across California’s 13 priority markets remained consistent with prior months, as did the cost of travel as a barrier, although rates were declining somewhat from prior year.

-• On average, across California’s priority markets, 42% of international consumers said they were planning international leisure travel in the next 12 months, flat with the prior month but up from 39% a year ago.
+- On average, across California’s priority markets, 44% of international consumers said they were planning international leisure travel (anywhere) in the next 12 months, up from 41% a year ago and 37% two years ago for the comparable month.

-• Travel prices remained the primary barrier to travel (44% citing travel price, -1 pt MOM).
-Canada (52%), South Korea (51%), and Australia (50%) were the markets with consumers most likely to indicate prices were a barrier to travel.
+- Travel prices are the primary barrier to travel (43% citing travel price, comparable to prior month and previous year).
+South Korea (52%) Canada (49%), and France (49%) were the markets with consumers most likely to indicate prices were a barrier to travel but rates have declined somewhat from 2023.

 Airlift/Arrivals

-• Arrivals through California’s ports of entry were up 16% year over year but down 19% from 2019 levels for California’s priority markets.
-China arrivals recovered to 59% for the month.
+- Non-resident arrivals through California’s ports of entry were up 5% yearly but down 16% from 2019 levels for the 13 priority markets.